 If you have been given credit for AP exams in calculus, you must have scored 4 or better on the BC test, or have gotten a 5 on the AB test.
 If you have transfer credit in calculus, you must have gotten a B+ or better in each transferred course.
 If you are currently taking your third semester of calculus, you can be admitted provisionally to the Actuarial Studies Track with a note from your instructor stating that you are currently doing B+ or better work.
 Provisional admittance will make it easier to enroll for some courses, but you will dropped from the Actuarial Studies track if you do not actually earn a B+ or better in the course.

 (*) A student may also be admitted by passing the first examination of the Society of Actuaries.
-Alternatively, a student may be admitted by getting a grade of B+ or better in two of Calculus I, II, III, and an A- or better in Linear Algebra or Mathematical Probability.
+Alternatively, if a student has a GPA of 3.0 or greater in Calculus I, II, and III, then they can earn admission by getting a grade of A- or better in linear algebra or mathematical probability.